evias/wlox/README.md

-WLOX - Open Source Cryptocurrency Exchange
+WLOX - Open Source Multi-Cryptocurrency Exchange
 =========
-WLOX is an open source cryptocurrency exchange that supports multiple fiat currencies.
+WLOX is an open source cryptocurrency exchange that supports multiple cryptocurrencies and multiple fiat currencies.

-At this point, the exchange only supports one cryptocurrency at a time.
-We plan to adapt the project to a multiple-crypto-currency environment soon.

-WLOX is configured to use Crypto Capital Corporation as the default banking services provider.
-For more information about them, please visit http://www.cryptocapital.co.
+**Please note: we are in the final stages of some major updates, including multi-coin support, which already functions.
+This document will be updated soon to reflect those changes.**

-The purpose of this document is to walk you throught the process of a typical setup of the app using a bitcoind server.
+The purpose of this document is to walk you throught the process of a typical setup.

 **IF YOU INSTALLED WLOX PRIOR TO 14/01/2015, PLEASE READ THE FILE UPDATE_GUIDE_v1.04 BEFORE CONTINUING**